Flag

 Economy

-Niger's economy has seen a significant increase in Foreign Direct Investment (FDI) over the past decade, driven by government reforms aimed at liberalizing the economy and attracting foreign investors.
-The World Bank projects real GDP growth of 6.9 percent in 2023, with expectations of 12.5 percent in 2024, largely due to anticipated revenues from a new pipeline by the China National Petroleum Corporation.
-However, challenges such as insecurity, limited infrastructure, and a shortage of skilled labor continue to deter investment.
+Niger's economy has shown a positive trend with increasing Foreign Direct Investment (FDI) over the past decade, driven by government reforms aimed at liberalizing the economy and attracting foreign investors.
+The real GDP growth is projected to reach 6.9 percent in 2023 and 12.5 percent in 2024, largely due to anticipated revenues from the new China National Petroleum Corporation pipeline.
+However, challenges such as insecurity, limited infrastructure, and a shortage of skilled labor continue to hinder investment opportunities.

 Floating Section Image